dcos/dcos/packages/adminrouter/extra/src/README.md

         └── master.conf
 ```

-All Nginx related configuration directives reside in the `includes` directory which
+All NGINX related configuration directives reside in the `includes` directory which
 contains directories reflecting all the sections present in NGINX configuration
 (http|main|server).
 Because they are always present, no
 matter the flavour/server type, they are chosen as top-level directories